adzialocha/it8951-video/README.md

 * Pack pixel information for every frame into 1bit (black = 0, white = 1) and store it in a file so it can be played later (don't do this on-the-fly as the dithering process takes too much time)
 * Activate undocumented 1bpp (1 bit per pixel) and "pitch" mode on IT8951 by flipping the bits in the `0x1800_1138` register before displaying
 * Store frame data via "fast write" (fw) `0xa5` command in memory
-* Since the data is smaller now than grayscale images we can store multiple frames in the image buffer (which usually only has space for one image)
+* Since the data is smaller now (322944 bytes) than grayscale images we can store up to 8 frames in the image buffer (which usually only has space for one image)
 * Always write in `A2` mode since it is fast and does not cause any flashing with b/w-only data.
 Use `GL16` mode sometimes, just to make sure the ghosting does not minder the quality too much

 ## Requirements